Packer/H3VR-HeadlessServer/README.md

-# H3VR-HeadlessServer
+# Headless Server
-H3MP Headless Server mod
+A mod for H3VR and H3MP that allows for servers to be started on a PC with (Offline) Steam, without a VR Headset plugged in.